pluggemi/roon-web-controller/README.md

 ## What does not work

 - Portrait mode, only landscape is available right now
-- Settings overlay is empty, no settings controls
+- Settings overlay is in progress, partial settings controls
 - Queue "Play from Here" is not functional
 - Track seek controls